oleg-alexandrov/PolyView/Readme.md

 change the order in which polygons are displayed, choose which polygons to show, etc.

-PolyView can add, delete, move, rotate, and scale polygons, add, delete, and move vertices and edges, add and delete text labels, and cut polygons to a box.
+PolyView can add, delete, move, and transform polygons, vertices, edges, and text labels.
+It can also cut polygons to a box.

 # Installation